WOMEN IN PRISON PATRON:

 Yvonne Roberts, Chair of Trustees.
 Yvonne has been involved with Women in Prison since it was founded over thirty years ago by Chris Tchaikovsky.
 Yvonne is an award winning journalist in television and print and currently writes for The Observer.
 She is a novelist and author of several non-fiction books.
-Yvonne is a fellow of the Young Foundation and a trustee of Maslaha.
-She is on the advisory committee of the Women's Budget Group.
+Yvonne is a fellow of the Young Foundation.
+She is also on the advisory committee of the Women's Budget Group.

 Jo Ryan, Vice Chair of Trustees.
 Jo is Director of the Bright Ideas Partnership, a consultancy that supports charities to raise funds efficiently and cost effectively.
 She has extensive experience of fundraising for charities and not-for-profits.
 Her areas of expertise are statutory fundraising, trust fundraising and undertaking external evaluations.
 She previously worked as the Fundraising and Development Manager for Victim Support Southwark.
 In this role, she was a sole fundraiser and as such, she understands the need for developing and implementing an effective fundraising strategy for a small charity with limited resources and support.
 Jo has a Masters in Criminology and Forensic Psychology.